energyquantified/eq-python-client/docs/userguide/metadata.rst

 ========

 This page describes how to search for data in the API.
-All examples below expects you to have an initialized and authenticated instance of the client called ``eq``.
+All examples below expects you to have an initialized instance of the client called ``eq``.

 Operations described here are available under ``eq.metadata.*``.